... on food, travel, Vermont, life and organizing

 2. Put yeast mixture in bowl of stand mixer with the rest of the sugar, salt, and 3 ½ cups of flour.
 Mix well with a spoon.

 4. Turn dough out onto lightly floured surface and knead by hand until smooth and springs back when pressed.
+(Sometimes this happens quickly; sometimes this can take 5-10 minutes).

 5. Grease a bowl and add dough ball to it, turning the dough over so it gets lightly coated with oil.

-6. Cover with parchment and then a towel and let rise in a warm place for 2 hours (like an oven set to “proof” or a warm place in the kitchen).
+6. Cover with parchment paper and then a towel and let rise in a warm place for 2 hours (like an oven set to “proof” or a warm place in the kitchen).

 7. Punch down dough (should have nearly doubled), give a quick knead, and let rise for another ½ hour.